flynt-3650/spring-mvc-people-crud/README.md

 # README

+## Prerequisites

+- Java Development Kit (JDK): Ensure that you have JDK 8 or higher installed.
+- Tomcat Server: Apache Tomcat 9.x is required.

 ## Smart Tomcat run configuration for Intellij IDEA

 **You'll need to install Smart Tomcat plugin from the marketplace.**